donwrightdesigns/ai-photo-analyzer-rtx/ai-image-analyzer-v2.lrplugin/README.md

 2. Go to Library → Plug-in Extras → "Send to AI Image Analyzer"
 3. The desktop app will launch automatically with your selected images
 4. Process images in the desktop app
-5. Return to Lightroom and use Library → Plug-in Extras → "Refresh Metadata from XMP"
+5. Return to Lightroom and use Library → Plug-in Extras → "Refresh Metadata from IPTC"

 ### Processing Modes